publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIII/m__us_usc_t15_s1681j.md

                 (iv) __Consideration of ability to comply__

-                The regulations of the Bureau under this subparagraph shall establish an effective date by which each nationwide specialty consumer reporting agency (as defined in section 1681a(w) 1 of this title) shall be required to comply with subsection (a) of this section, which effective date—
+                The regulations of the Bureau under this subparagraph shall establish an effective date by which each nationwide specialty consumer reporting agency (as defined in section 1681a(w) 1 of this title) shall be required to comply with subsection (a), which effective date—

-                    (I) shall be established after consideration of the ability of each nationwide specialty consumer reporting agency to comply with subsection (a) of this section; and
+                    (I) shall be established after consideration of the ability of each nationwide specialty consumer reporting agency to comply with subsection (a); and

                     (II) shall be not later than 6 months after the date on which such regulations are issued in final form (or such additional period not to exceed 3 months, as the Bureau determines appropriate).